-37 secret WhatsApp tricks you might not know about - Pocket-lint
+47 secret WhatsApp tips and tricks you might not know about

 There might be certain contacts you want to know instantly if they are calling or messaging you.
 To make sure they don't blend into the crowd, you can change their specific alert tones so you recognise when that particular person has sent you a message or is WhatsApp calling you.

-iOS & Android: Chats > Specific chat > Tap on contact name at top > Custom Notifications.
+iOS & Android: Chats > Specific chat > Tap on contact name at top > Custom Tone.

 Get shortcuts to specific conversations